ScottPlot/ScottPlot/README.md

 ![](/demos/ScottPlotDemo/compiled/ScottPlotDemo.gif)

 ## Quickstart
 This quickstart demonstrates how to add an interactive ScottPlot to a Windows Forms Application using the ScottPlotUC (user control).
-The full source code for this demo is in [demos/ScottPlotQuickstartForms](/demos/ScottPlotQuickstartForms) and a compiled version is also available ([ScottPlotQuickstartForms.zip](/demos/ScottPlotQuickstartForms/compiled/ScottPlotQuickstartForms.zip)).
 ScottPlot also has a [Console Application quickstart](/doc/quickstart-console.md) and a [WPF Application quickstart](/doc/quickstart-WPF.md) for those interested in using ScottPlot in other application frameworks.

 * Create a Windows Forms Application
 * Add an existing project reference to [ScottPlot.csproj](/src/ScottPlot/ScottPlot.csproj)